kiboschool/course-web-development-fundamentals/src/lessons/advanced-html/bonus-more-html-elements.md

 ### Multimedia and Embedding

-There are lots of tags for including media on a webpage.
+We talked about multimedia elements previously.
+As a recap, it is good to to know that there are lots of tags for including media on a webpage.

 <details>
 <summary>